llatinov/hybrid-rag-query-system/README.md

 - NL2SQL seems to be very tough field with ongoing research, nevertheless OpenAI works fairly well with Northwind.
 - Even without the schema provided OpenAI returns good suggestions for simple queries?
 Is BIRD-bench included in OpenAI knowledge?
+- Chunk by length produces 907 chunks, chunk by sentences produces 4.5 times - 4091, very inefficient.
+Will revert after play with it?

 ### Data preparation